yongxb/3DTFM/5_Vector_processing/README.md

 ***
 ## Overview
 It is unlikely that there is no movement between the acquisition of the two image volume.
-Thus, this script remove these movements by using the median force values in a region which should be static.
+Thus, this script remove these movements by using the median displacement values in a region which should be static.
 In addition, it also uses a line profile based method to correct for any changes to the gel height in the z direction.
 Lastly, this script also sub-samples the vectors and output it in a format that can be imported into ANSYS.